PrimeDAO/deals-docs/published-md-files/token-swap-faq.md

 The Proposal Lead can be changed at any time until the deal is approved.

-You don't need to be part of DAO to be a Proposal Lead (see DAOplomat TODO add link).
+You don't need to be part of DAO to be a Proposal Lead (see [here](https://deals.prime.xyz/documentation/GeneralFAQ#daoplomat)).

 ## What are the pros and cons of keeping the Administrative Rights in an Open Proposal?